homemadearcade/zero/todo/1_BACKLOG_UIUX.md

 like 'fine tune size' for brushes, grid mode for the view, other things.
 This should be expected and common

 Icons for each Event type
-Icons for each Effect type?
-Then use tooltips for the shorthand???